mactul/powermake/documentation.md

 ```py
 config.debug: bool
 ```
-This member is `True` if the the makefile is ran in debug mode (with the flag -d or the flag --debug).
+This member is `True` if the makefile is run in debug mode (with the flag -d or the flag --debug).
 Changing this at runtime will not do anything useful, please use [powermake.set_debug](#set_debug).

 > [!IMPORTANT]